 Do you feel exhausted even though you’re getting adequate sleep?
 Have you noticed that your mood, memory, concentration, and physical endurance are compromised?
 You are not alone.
 Fatigue is one of the most common concerns that prompt patients to see their health care provider.

 Identifying the underlying cause of these symptoms is the first step toward helping you regain your energy.
-At Juniper Family Health, our naturopathic physicians take a thorough history of the patient and conduct some simple laboratory testing to reveal the root cause(s) of your fatigue.
+At Juniper Family Health, our naturopathic doctors take a thorough history of the patient and conduct some simple laboratory testing to reveal the root cause(s) of your fatigue.
 We can then develop strategies for re-balancing and get you back to feeling your best once again!

 Common Causes of Fatigue